tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 Current problems
 ----------------

-So far, I am only getting results from one of the two miners, depending on the kind of mux used for collecting results:
+So far, I am only getting results from one of the two miners.
+Which one it is, seems to very from build to build...

-* For the primitive "and" mux (commented out), only odd numbers

-* For the properly caching mux, only even numbers

-From the schematic view, my mux logic looks symmetric in each case, so this may be a more subtle error, such as a timing issue...